fogbeam/Neddick/README.md

 Neddick
 ========

-Neddick is an Open Source Information Discovery Platform, based on Groovy & Grails, and making up one component of the [Fogcutter Suite](http://code.google.com/p/fogcutter).
-Neddick shares an approach to information discovery with consumer facing websites like [Reddit](http://www.reddit.com), [Digg](http://www.digg.com), and other aggregator applications.
-You could call Neddick "Reddit for the Enterprise" but that would be oversimplifying a bit.
+Neddick is an Open Source Information Discovery Platform, which shares an approach to information discovery with consumer facing websites like [Reddit](http://www.reddit.com), [Digg](http://www.digg.com), and other aggregator applications.
+Neddick makes up one component of the [Fogcutter Suite](http://code.google.com/p/fogcutter) and is based on Groovy & Grails.

+Neddick could be termed "Reddit for the Enterprise" but that would be oversimplifying a bit.
 Neddick is intended mainly for organizational use and therefore has features that Reddit lacks, but, in turn, lacks certain things that Reddit has.
 But Reddit was absolutely our inspiration for Neddick and you'll notice the commonality almost immediately.

 Why "Neddick?"